 How do I record bank deposits?

-This screen allows you to record a breakdown of a bank deposit, but you will first need to enter:
+The Bank Deposit screen allows you to record a breakdown of a bank deposit, but you will first need to enter:

-• a bank deposit date,
+• a bank deposit date

-• bank account for the deposit.
+• the bank account for the deposit.

-You can choose to add information about:
+You can choose to add further information:

-• a slip reference and description,
+• a slip reference and description

 Enter the cash or cheques being deposited into the following categories:

-• Income (Other) - All other income should be recorded in this section including any payments for events, cafe or bookshop sales, etc. It is up to you how you choose to break down this information.
+• Income (Other) - All other income should be recorded in this section, including any payments for events, cafe or bookshop sales, etc. It is up to you how you choose to break down this information.

 The bottom two sections of the Bank Deposit screen allow you to record money retained as petty cash (in effect transferred from the cash collection to your petty cash account) or deposited to your bank as a withdrawal of petty cash.